St Peter's Church, Selsey: Building

 The church originally stood at Church Norton, until the 19th century when it was moved to the current centre of population.
 Under ecclesiastical law, the church can be removed but not the chancel.
 So the old chancel was left.

 Plans were made of the church in its original position.
 James Piers St Aubyn was appointed architect in 1865.
 The re-erected church therefore was the same as the original church, apart from the addition of a new Victorian chancel and a vestry.
 The re-erected church consists of two arcades of three bays each between the nave and the aisles, originally built in the late 12th century.

 The east window is of three trefoil-headed lights with Perpendicular tracery, perhaps late 14th century; the rear-arch may be that of a former lancet triplet.

 In the south wall are two pointed-headed niches with chamfered arrises, the eastern is now a credence, the western a piscina; though the style of these suggests a later date than the 13th century the original moulded string-course which runs round the south, east, and north sides of the chancel rises to clear them.
 Next are two 13th-century lancets with segmental rear-arches, and a priest's doorway with plain pointed exterior arch, 13th century but much repaired with cement, and segmental rear-arch; this is now blocked externally, and its recess serves as a cupboard.
 Next is a two-light window without tracery, the lights having semicircular heads, perhaps a 17th-century enlargement to light a reading-desk, the inner part of the splay and the rear-arch being those of a 13th-century lancet.

 In the north wall are two lancets like those in the south; perhaps a third, now blocked, exists west of them.
 On the outside of this wall there is a weather-mould where the roof of a building adjoined it on the north.

 The church has a chalice dating from Elizabethan times and also an ancient font.
 The architect Ian Nairn, dated the font as being constructed at around 1100.
 However, this was seen as a little early by other historians.
 The font, which is made of Purbeck marble, Heron-Allen suggests was of a type that was very common in the south east counties in the 12th century, having shallow bodies with circular basins standing upon a square base and supported by a large central and small angle shafts.
-Architect Philip Mainwaring Johnston was responsible for the reredos.
+The architect Philip Mainwaring Johnston was responsible for the reredos.
 The church is a Grade II listed building.